The Weak differentiability of norm and a generalized Bhatia-\v{S}emrl Theorem: Weak differentiability of the norm

-\begin{remark} For $k=2$, the above theorem reduces to the characterization of smoothness for bounded bilinear operators.
-Recently, characterization of smoothness for bounded bilinear operators in the setting of finite-dimensional \emph{real} Banach spaces has been obtained in \cite{Sain2}.
-Note that \cite[Theorem 2.5]{Sain2} also involves the first two conditions of Theorem \ref{Theorem:5}. \end{remark}
+\begin{remark} For $k=2$, the above theorem reduces to the characterization of weak differentiability of the norm on the spaces of bounded bilinear operators.
+In particular, it simplifies and extends Theorem 2.5 in \cite{Sain2}. \end{remark}